 Locus in MENA’s FMCG Supply Chain

-Locus provides a range of AI and Machine Learning-driven logistics solutions to improve last-mile operations for FMCG enterprises.
-Locus solutions improve decision making at operational, tactical, and strategic levels, bringing in efficiency, consistency, and transparency in the supply chain.
+Locus provides various AI and Machine Learning-driven logistics solutions to improve last-mile operations for FMCG enterprises.
+Locus solutions improve operational, tactical, and strategic decision-making, bringing efficiency, consistency, and transparency to the supply chain.

 Accurate Mapping of Addresses

-Locus’ proprietary geocoder is capable of converting even the fuzziest and poorly written addresses into precise geographical coordinates on a map.
+Locus’ proprietary geocoder can convert even the fuzziest and poorly written addresses into precise geographical coordinates on a map.
 Logistics planners can map huge lists of locations accurately within no time, irrespective of the quality of addresses.
-Automating address location reduces logistics planning time significantly, improves rider productivity by increasing the number of deliveries per rider, and improves First Attempt Delivery Rates.
+Automating address location reduces logistics planning time significantly, improves rider productivity by increasing the number of deliveries per rider, and improves First Attempt Delivery Rates (FADR).

 Route Planning and Dispatch Optimization

-The solution also considers a number of route restrictions such as traffic congestion, weight, and volumetric capacities, distance, time slots, skills, locality familiarity, operating hours, and fairness among salesmen.
-Locus also takes specific route restriction factors into consideration while planning delivery routes, allowing businesses to skip restricted roads at specified timings for faster and more efficient delivery.
+The solution also considers several route restrictions such as traffic congestion, weight, volumetric capacities, distance, time slots, skills, locality familiarity, operating hours, and fairness among salespeople.
+Locus also considers specific route restriction factors while planning delivery routes, allowing businesses to skip restricted roads at specified timings for faster and more efficient delivery.

-Locus Route Optimization software is also capable of dynamic re-routing and territory-based route planning, helping in managing on-demand orders optimally.
-Route Optimization allows companies to reduce the number of vehicles needed and also achieve a reduction in distance traveled for all the vehicles.
+Locus’ Route Optimization software is also capable of dynamic rerouting and territory-based route planning, helping manage on-demand orders optimally.
+Route Optimization allows companies to reduce the number of vehicles needed and reduce the distance traveled for all the vehicles.

 Greater Last-Mile Visibility

-Managing fleet in real-time is an essential part of logistics management for FMCG enterprises in order to ensure timely deliveries and avoid unnecessary delays.
-Locus offers an interactive Cloud-based fleet tracking solution to businesses with features like live dashboard views, predictive alerts, and real-time on-ground visibility for logistics managers.
-It allows them to be on top of delivery operations, take necessary actions in case of deviation from planned routes, and keep track of worker productivity too.
-The live-view tracking feature offers order status and Expected Time of Arrival (ETA) to customers, enabling them to track orders in real-time and be aware of who is handling their order.
+Managing the fleet in real-time is an essential part of logistics management for FMCG enterprises to ensure timely deliveries and avoid unnecessary delays.
+Locus offers businesses an interactive Cloud-based fleet tracking solution with features like live dashboard views, predictive alerts, and real-time on-ground visibility for logistics managers.
+It allows them to be on top of delivery operations, take necessary actions in case of deviation from planned routes, and keep track of worker productivity.
+The live-view tracking feature offers customers order status and Expected Time of Arrival (ETA), enabling them to track orders in real-time and be aware of who is handling their order.

-Supply chain and logistics technology such as route optimization, dispatch automation, and real-time fleet management software are transforming last-mile operations for supply chain businesses all over the world.
-It is high time for businesses in the Middle East to adopt tech to support the last-mile distribution of consumer goods and elevate the end customer experience.
+Supply chain and logistics technology such as route optimization, dispatch automation, and real-time fleet management software are transforming last-mile operations for supply chain businesses worldwide.
+It is high time for companies in the Middle East to adopt tech to support the last-mile distribution of consumer goods and elevate the end customer experience.